SAWGraph/fio/README.md

  ## FIO Ontology
  The ontology is implemented at [/ontology/FIO.ttl](/ontology/FIO.ttl)

- and the documentation is hosted at: [https://theskailab.github.io/fio/index-en.html](https://theskailab.github.io/fio/index-en.html)
+ and the documentation is hosted at: [https://theskailab.github.io/fio/index-en.html](https://theskailab.github.io/fio/index-en.html) also redirected from [http://w3id.org/fio/](http://w3id.org/fio/)

  ## Datasets
  The ontology is instantiated by the datasets for NAICS and EPA FRS in [/datasets](/datasets)